raygard/raygard.github.io/_posts/2023-08-22-setting-up-windows-linux-dual-boot.md

 As a stopgap at this point, I got into Linux and copied `/boot/efi/EFI/refind/refind_x64.efi` to `/boot/efi/EFI/refind/refind_x64.efi` and then copied `/boot/efi/EFI/ubuntu/shimx64.efi` to `/boot/efi/EFI/refind/refind_x64.efi`, so instead of booting to rEFInd, the laptop now boots to Grub.

 I would really like to have this set up to work "normally" with rEFInd, but I have a number of external drives, and I don't want to have to add all their `PARTUUID` values to the rEFInd config, and every time I get a new drive.

+That's the story so far.
+To be continued?